rubzk/blog/content/posts/intro-to-machine-learning.md

 Now that we understand what each of the problems refers to, we can say that the problem we are trying to solve is a classification problem because, based on the variables that we choose to train the model, we are going to want to predict if this person survived or no.

 Well now moving towards the creation of the model we have to select with which variables we want to train our model.
 To make a simple model we are going to take variables that we have been working on in data analysis and we have seen that they have quite an impact.
 We ended up choosing just Pclass, Sex, and Age.
-Now that we have the variables, a.k.a features, that we are going to use in our model, we are going to see if within both data sets we have any missing or null values.
+Now that we have the variables, **a.k.a features**, that we are going to use in our model, we are going to see if within both data sets we have any missing or null values.

 ![result](https://miro.medium.com/max/325/1*odwLr0KUdW0couAFYoY6Yw.png)